sudhirskp/CurrencyConvertor/README.md

 ## Demo

-You can try out the live demo on Replit [here](https://replit.com/@YourUsername/CurrencyConverter)
+You can try out the live demo on Replit [here](https://replit.com/@sudhirskp/CurrencyConverter)

+---

+Feel free to adjust any part of this draft to better fit your project.